Sauerkraut with the herbs of Georgian cuisine.

 • ½ tsp fresh or dried marjoram

-Put the vegetables in a jar and cover them with the outer cabbage leaves prepared earlier.
+• Put the vegetables in a suitable vessel and cover them with the outer cabbage leaves prepared earlier.
 To do this, trim them a bit.
-The goal is to create a protective barrier so that the fine shreds of herbs and cabbage do not drift over the brine.
-A weight or other barrier also does well to prevent buoyancy.
+The goal is to create a protective barrier so that the fine shreds of vegetables do not drift over the brine.
+A weight or another barrier is a good idea to prevent bouyancy.

 1. Bombeninformation, danke sehr.
 Ich weiß trotzdem nie, ob man nach dem kneten und der entstandenen Salzlacke, das Weckglas zusätzlich mit WASSER bis zum Rand auffüllen muss, damit kein Gemüse drüberschaut….?